Asymptotic charges of a quadrupolar naked singularity: Asymptotics in the Newman-Penrose gauge

 which ensures that $u$ defines a family of null hypersurfaces.
 These hypersurfaces, denoted by $ \mathcal{N}_u$, form a foliation of the spacetime corresponding to level sets of constant $u$.
 The null vector $\bm l^{\sharp} = \bm d u$ is chosen so that it is tangent to a family of null geodesics, namely $\nabla_{\bm l} \bm l=0$.
 On each of these null geodesics, the affine parameter $\mathfrak{r}$ is used as a coordinate.
 Finally, at some fiduciary cut $\mathcal{C} \subset \mathscr{I} \approx \mathbb{S}^2$, one considers some coordinates $x^A$ with $A=2,3$ ---usually taken to be the standard $(\theta, \varphi)$ angular coordinates on $\mathbb{S}^2$--- which are required to remain constant along the generators of $\mathscr{I}$ and on outgoing null geodesics.
 In the NP-coordinates $(u,\mathfrak{r}, x^A)$ the adapted frame reads

 for some scalar functions $\{U, X^A,\omega, \xi^A\}$ effectively encoding the metric components.
-The remaining freedom in the frame is fixed by requiring $\bm m$ and $\bm n$ to be parallelly propagated along $\bm l$ which translates into the following conditions for the spin-coefficients:
+The remaining freedom in the frame is fixed by requiring $\bm m$ and $\bm n$ to be parallelly propagated along $\bm l$ which translates into the following conditions for the spin-coefficients --- see Appendix B in \cite{Stewart91} for their definition:

-Note that for the $q$-metric the condition $\mathring{\rho} = \mathring{\bar{\rho}}$ is automatically satisfied since all spin-coefficients associated to the tetrad $(\mathring{\bml},\mathring{\bmn},\mathring{\bmm},\mathring{\bar{\bmm}})$, are real ---see equations \eqref{eq:RingSpinCoef}.
+Note that for the $q$-metric, the condition $\mathring{\rho} = \mathring{\bar{\rho}}$ is automatically satisfied since all spin-coefficients associated to the tetrad $(\mathring{\bml},\mathring{\bmn},\mathring{\bmm},\mathring{\bar{\bmm}})$, are real ---see equations \eqref{eq:RingSpinCoef}.
 The other conditions can be enforced through a suitable Lorentz transformation.